ibm-cloud-docs/vmwaresolutions/vpc-vcf/vpc-vcf-deploy-vvs.md

 | `vlan-nic-avi-2` | `vlan` | 1611 | `vpc-mgmt-subnet` | `true` | NSX Advanced Load Balancer Controller 3 | `pg-mgmt` |
 | `vlan-nic-avi-vip` | `vlan` | 1611 | `vpc-mgmt-subnet` | `true` | NSX Advanced Load Balancer Controller VIP | `pg-mgmt` |
 {: caption="Table 1.
 VLAN interfaces for NSX Advanced Load Balancer Controllers" caption-side="bottom"}

-NSX Advanced Load Balancer Service Engine implements the data plane for the NSX Advanced Load Balancer.
-The NSX Advanced Load Balancer SEs perform load balancing for the configured applications.
-The NSX Advanced Load Balancer Controller cluster provides load-balancing services and it also manages the service engines that are deployed in the VI workload domain that is managed by the NSX-T Data Center.
-{: important}

-A new overlay management network is required to deploy the Service Engines in the VI workload domain's overlay with connectivity to the management domain's management network.
-This solution might require an {{site.data.keyword.vpc_short}} egress and ingress routes with a workload domain's Tier 0 Gateway HA VIP as the next hop.
-{: important}

 ## Related links
 {: #vpc-vcf-deploy-vvs-links}